Federal Parent PLUS Loan

 - The student must complete the Free Application for Federal Student Aid (FAFSA)

-- Log in with their (the parent's) Federal Student Aid ID (FSA ID) - not the student's
+- Log in with their Federal Student Aid ID (FSA ID)

-- Click "Apply for a Direct PLUS Loan"
+- Under "I'M A PARENT" click on "Apply for Parent PLUS Loan"

 - Carefully read the options about in-school and post-enrollment deferment